Shuzzzzzzz/LanguageLearningApp/README.md

 •	Explore the vocabulary management features and add new words.
 •	Enjoy a break with the integrated Snake game in your Web browser

-or you can follow the video step by step https://youtu.be/-KMelp1JdUQ
+Or you can follow the instructions in this video https://youtu.be/-KMelp1JdUQ

-If you are not interested in running this application on your machine, you can watch a screen demo video by click link: https://youtu.be/5biRvc_nwAk
+If you are not interested in running this application on your machine, you can watch a screen demo video by click link https://youtu.be/5biRvc_nwAk